 Alleged Violations Against Bureau of Collection Recovery, Inc.

-According to PACER, on or about early 2012, Bureau of Collection Recovery, Inc. allegedly called Florida resident Earl Jacobs on an ongoing basis, looking for someone named ‘Terry Hammond’.
+According to PACER, on or about early 2012, Bureau of Collection Recovery, Inc. allegedly called a Florida consumer on an ongoing basis, looking for someone named ‘Terry Hammond’.
 Although he insisted he was not this party, collection agents allegedly continued to call him and use belittling, derogatory language.

 Feeling harassed by Bureau of Collection Recovery, Inc., he hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways: